keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 ➜  ~   rexe WifiWand::MacOsModel.new.wifi_info
 ```

-This effectively creates custom defaults, and is useful when you use options in most or all of your commands.
+Putting configuration options in `REXE_OPTIONS` effectively creates custom defaults,
+ and is useful when you use options in most or all of your commands.
 Any options specified on the `rexe`
 command line will override the environment variable options.

 Like any environment variable, `REXE_OPTIONS` could also be set in your startup script, input on a command line using `export`, or in another script loaded with `source` or `.`.